Santee Smith

-Santee Smith Tekaronhiáhkhwa is a Canadian Mohawk multidisciplinary artist, dancer, designer, producer, and choreographer.
+Santee Smith or Tekaronhiáhkhwa is a Canadian Mohawk multidisciplinary artist, dancer, designer, producer, and choreographer.
 She has used her voice and research to create dance works representing Indigenous identities.
 She is an advocate for Indigenous performances and is one of Canada's most dominating dance artists.
 Santee Smith has amassed multiple awards throughout her career and in 2019, she was appointed Chancellor of McMaster University in Hamilton, Ontario, Canada.

 Biography

 Early life and education

 Smith grew up on the Six Nations of the Grand River reserve.
 She is a member of the Mohawk Nation.

 When Smith was three years old, she was hit by a vehicle, resulting in injuries that placed her in a body cast.
 That same year, she broke her other leg in a cycling accident.
 Smith began dancing as a form of physical therapy.
 At age 11, she was accepted into Canada's National Ballet School, where she trained for six years, but never completed it.
 She claimed it was because she felt that her education was not allowing her to connect with her Mohawk identity.
 She also at some time during her training was in Banff at the Aboriginal Dance Program.

 Smith attended McMaster University, earning degrees in physical education and psychology.
 She also earned a master's degree in dance from York University in Toronto.